endjin/dapr-traffic-control/README.md

 The docker compose hosting scenario can also be used to debug the application using Visual Studio:

-1. Ensure none of the application containers are already running in Docker
+1. Ensure none of the application containers are already running in Docker (to avoid network port conflicts)

 1. Open the solution file `src/DaprTrafficControl.sln` in Visual Studio 2019 or later